Khruba Siwichai: Death and influence

 The Khruba died near the age of 61 in his home village at Wat Ban Pang on 21 February 1939.
-He died out of exhaustion and sickness which were largely influenced by a long battle with hemorrhoids.
+He died out of exhaustion and sickness, which were largely influenced by a long battle with hemorrhoids.
 His body was cremated in 1946.
 Early accounts record that in the day of his cremation the sky became suddenly dark with heavy unexpected rain although it was not rainy season.

 Today, the Wat Ban Pang temple serves as a museum for the late Khruba, built by one of his original biographers Phra Anan Phutthathammo in June 1989.
 The museum's entrance is protected by two statues of a Tiger from Khruba Siwichai's birth year.
 By the staircase, a small shrine has been placed for monks and others to worship Khruba Siwichai and recite his prayers.
-The museum features collections of paraphernalia associated with his various construction projects including maps, a bench for resting, and a carrier bicycle.

-Additionally, the most notable temples that the Khruba built contain shrines built in his honor.
+The museum features collections of paraphernalia associated with his various construction projects, including maps, a bench for resting, and a carrier bicycle.
+Additionally, the most notable temples that the Khruba built contain shrines built in his honour.
 For instance, the temple of Wat Phra Singha contains a shrine of Khruba Siwichai and features a long bronze statue of him, standing, in front of the "vihara".
 Similar bronze statues can be seen in the Wat Suan Dok temple and at the hilltop of Doi Suthep.